Bundu dia Kongo: Clashes with the police

 BDK upholds a presence in the western part of Congo and their idea of resisting all western influence has also resulted in attacks on for example Christian churches.
-In February 2017, new violent clashes between Congolese police and BDK activists were reported in Kimpese, resulting in at least eight members of the group being killed.
-On 17 May 2017, BDK followers freed their leader, Ne Muanda Nsemi, and 50 other inmates after attacking the Makala jail of Kinshasa, Democratic Republic of the Congo.
+In February 2017, new violent clashes between Congolese police and BDK activists were reported in Kimpese, resulting in at least eight group members being killed.
+On 17 May 2017, BDK followers freed their leader, Ne Muanda Nsemi, and 50 other inmates after attacking and causing a jailbreak at the Makala jail in Kinshasa, Democratic Republic of the Congo.

 In March 2020, police dispersed several BDK members in Kinshasa for defying a ban on gatherings of more than 20 people imposed to halt the spread of the coronavirus pandemic.
 Between 13 and 24 April 2020, about 20 sect members and police officers were killed in three separate clashes on a key highway in the Kongo Central province, following BDK blockades in the towns of Boma, Kisantu, Sona-Bata, Kisundi, and Songololo.
 On April 24, Nsemi's house in Kinshasa was raided.
 According to the interior minister, 8 people were killed; 35 were injured, including Nsemi and 8 police officers; and 168 were arrested, although Human Rights Watch claimed that at least 33 were killed, and put the total death toll of all the raids at 55.
 Nsemi, then about 70 years old, was taken to the hospital with a head injury before being handed over to prosecutors.
 The police response was condemned by Human Rights Watch as excessive, noting for example, that the April 22 raid in Songololo killed at least 15 people, and included burning down the targeted house and allegedly putting some of the bodies on public display.